 CC&Rs are rules that property owners and residents must follow.
 Since rules are useless without a way to make sure people follow them, CC&Rs also contain provisions for enforcement.
 Just like the rules and restrictions, the enforcement provisions must also comply with existing laws.
 The enforcement process cannot violate residents’ personal rights or confiscate personal property.
-CC&Rs that have been around a long time may have become outdated and some of their provisions unenforceable.
+CC&Rs that have been around for a long time may have become outdated and some of their provisions unenforceable.

 The CC&R Enforcement Process